 d) be at least 18 years of age at course commencement

-e) participate in short informal interview
+e) participate in an admissions interview

 Ikon has a range of admission pathways available to students of all circumstances and academic backgrounds.